Chart Color Schemes

 Residential development activity is lower than average in Albury - South according to AreaSearch's national comparison of local real estate markets

-Albury - South has averaged approximately 38 new dwelling approvals annually over the past five financial years ending June 2021, totalling 190 homes.
-As of February 2026, 12 approvals have been recorded in this financial year.
-The population decline in recent years suggests that new supply has likely kept pace with demand, providing good options for buyers.
-The average construction cost value of new homes is around $583,000, indicating a focus on the premium market.
+Albury - South has averaged approximately 38 new dwelling approvals annually over the past five financial years, totalling 190 homes.
+As of FY26, 12 approvals have been recorded.
+The population decline in recent years suggests that new supply has likely kept pace with demand, offering good choice to buyers.
+New homes are being built at an average expected construction cost value of $468,000.

 Frequently Asked Questions - Development